skiphansen/chirp/README.md

 # What is this ?

-This is a fork of the __[CHIRP](https://www.chirpmyradio.com)__ repository which contains a [driver](https://github.com/skiphansen/chirp/blob/waris_py3_port/chirp/drivers/Waris.py) for the Motorola "Waris" series of radios.
+This is a fork of the __[CHIRP](https://www.chirpmyradio.com)__ repository which adds a [driver](https://github.com/skiphansen/chirp/blob/waris_py3_port/chirp/drivers/Waris.py) for the Motorola "Waris" series of radios.

 The driver is useful currently (see below), but it has not be submitted to the official project since it is incomplete.

 The Waris family was introduced by Motorola in 1999 and supported until June 2015.
-Since they are no long supported and many replacement parts are no longer available they are primarily of interest to hams.
+Since these radios are no long supported and many replacement parts are no longer available they are primarily of interest to hams.

 As of 2025 they are still plentiful on the used market for reasonable prices.